harkib/Autonomous_RC_Car/C++ network function/readMe.txt

 'network.h' should be included in the aurdino code.
+Coefficients should be saved in 'coeff.csv'